 - Section 100(e)2F.
 In describing what is within scope for new buildings, Section 100(e)2 subsection F itemizes the code sections applicable to covered processes.
-The language is updated to clarify that Section 120.3 Requirements for Pipe Insulation apply to covered processes. - Table 100-A. Table 100.0-A Application of Standards lists which requirements apply to, Section 120.3 is added to the row in the table for the covered processes occupancies.
+The language is updated to clarify that Section 120.3 Requirements for Pipe Insulation apply to covered processes. - Table 100-A. Table 100.0-A Application of Standards lists which requirements apply to Section 120.3 is added to the row in the table for the covered processes occupancies.
 These changes notify building code applicants and building inspectors that there are covered process requirements in Section 120.3 Requirements for Pipe Insulation.
 Section 120.3 is added to both the columns for new construction and alterations.
 The energy code now requires pipe insulation in new and altered factories and other occupancies where process piping in carrying heated or refrigerated fluids.

 - Section 100.1 Definitions.
 The definition for covered process (process, covered) identified that Section 120.3 contains covered process requirements, and that covered process includes "process heating and cooling piping." - Section 120.3 Pipe Insulation.
 This mandatory section for minimum pipe insulation levels has its scope expanded to cover process heating system piping, and process cooling system piping.
 The insulation levels for process heating system piping are the same insulation levels as required for piping carrying hot water or steam for service water heating or space heating.
-Similarly, the insulation levels for process cooling system piping are the same insulation levels as required for piping carrying chilled water, brines, or refrigerants for space cooling.
+Similarly, the insulation levels for process cooling system piping are the same insulation levels as required for piping are the same insulation levels as required for piping are the same insulation levels as required for piping carrying carrying carrying carrying carrying carrying hot water or steam for piping carrying cooling system piping are the same insulation levels as required for piping carrying chilled water, brines, or refrigerants for space cooling.
 The levels of insulation required are dependent on the process temperature of the pipes, and can be found in Table 120.3-A. - Section 141.1 Process Alterations.
 Process piping alterations are added to this section to highlight that when process piping is modified as part of an alteration, the piping shall be insulated to the levels specified in Section 120.3.

-2.3 Justification and Background Information
+3.3 Justification and Background Information

-2.3.1 Justification
+3.3.1 Justification